jeanbaptistemora/fluidattacks-universe2/makes/README.md

   - apps (deterministic build + possibly non-deterministic execution)

 Basically:
-- if your operation depends on inputs that you CANT write on the Nix derivation, then it's an app and thus you should `./make run` it, otherwise it's a package and you should `./make build` it
+- if your operation depends on inputs that you CANT write on the Nix derivation then it's an app, otherwise it's a package
-- `./make run` calls `./make build` under the hood and then runs the binary
+- An app builds the package under the hood and then runs the binary

 Examples:
 - Building the terraform binary is deterministic.
-It's a build
+It's a package, you take source code, a compiler, dependencies, and produce a binary.
+Building it always give the same result: a binary
-- Running terraform depends on remote AWS inputs that you can't state on the Nix derivation.
+- Executing terraform is not deterministic, it may produce different results each time, requires Internet Network availability, depends on remote AWS inputs that you can't state on the Nix derivation.
 It's an app
 - Linting something depends only on the source code.
   Since you can declare the source code as an input in the Nix derivation, it's a build